 The Maine Geological Survey maintains a repository of geological drill cores and samples for research purposes.
 These collections are focused on hard rock mineral resources and represent projects widely scattered about Maine in both time and space.
 Perhaps 100,000 feet of core representing millions of dollars in recovery expense are preserved in the facility.
 All cores and related documentation were donated to the State at various times by their rightful owners and are now considered State records, available for public inspection.
-This generalized map (PDF, 1.0Mb) shows townships for which we have cores, or in some cases both cores and core logs.
+The map shows townships where Maine Geological Survey has cores, or in some cases both cores and core logs.

-- As rock core is obtained by drilling, it is examined by a geologist who keeps a record, or log, of features of interest along the length of the core.
+As rock core is obtained by drilling, it is examined by a geologist who keeps a record, or log, of features of interest along the length of the core.
 Such drill logs are paper records which may be best used to direct investigators to particular segments of the rock core for further study or analysis, and to connect structural or mineralogical features at depth from one hole to another.

-- The Maine Geological Survey has copies of many such exploration logs.
+The Maine Geological Survey has copies of many such exploration logs.
 Some of the rock core in the repository has corresponding logs, but there are also some cores for which we do not have logs.
-Also, there are many logs in our records for which we do not have rock core.
+Also, there are some logs in our records for which we do not have rock core.